Skip to Content

 How many furlongs are in a mile of horse racing?

 Eight furlongs equal one mile.
-This is the single most important conversion in horse racing.
 Once you memorize this, all other distance calculations become easier — divide furlongs by 8 to get miles, multiply miles by 8 to get furlongs.

 What is considered a sprint race in horse racing?